miking-the-viking/react-route-manager/README.md

 The intention of the React Route Manager is to provide a simple, opinionated framework for your React application.
 Reusable configuration is hoisted to promote DRY code with less boilerplate polluting page components or routing.

+## Layout

+Page components are of a higher order than regular components in a React application, there is substantial meta application behaviors and data tied specifically to those files.
+This fundamental coupling is heavily leveraged in the design of React Route Manager.

+- Welcome/ _directory for the page, and any child routes_
+  - Welcome.route.ts _Route definition for the page_
+  - Welcome.tsx _Component definition for the page_

 ## Setup

 Once installed, setting up the RouteManager can be setup in one of two ways, depending on (1) if any components outside of the pages require access to the Browser for location or navigation (such as Auth0 callback) and (2)